polterguy/rosetta/README.md

 yourself, and that every single connection to the server, runs in its own separate thread, taken from this thread pool.

+A third thread model is planned, which will create one thread, and one io_service, for each processor on your device.

+This allows you to experiment with whatever thread model gives you the best results, according to which device you run your web server on.

 ### HTTP/1.1

 Rosetta aims at supporting the ghist of HTTP/1.1.
 Some parts are still under